Thin knots and the Cabling Conjecture: Background Material

 In this way, Theorem \ref{thm:ICpairing} implies

-After using regular homotopy of curves to remove any possible intersections that do not contribute to homology, we end up dim $(\widehat{\textit{HF}}(S^3_r(K),[s])$ amounting to counting intersections between $\widehat{\textit{HF}}(M)$ and $l^s_r$.
-However, we have yet to incorportate the relative Maslov grading.
-We can compute grading differences between generators belonging to the same $\spinc$ structure using a formula from \cite{Han19}.
+As in the discussion following \cite[Theorem 14]{Han23a}, the Lagrangian intersection Floer homology has dimension equal to the minimal geometric intersection number of the immersed curves.
+In particular, using length-minimizing, or `pulled-tight', representatives for curve invariants by regular homotopy that avoid basepoints forces the differential to be identically zero, and so we may determine dim $(\widehat{\textit{HF}}(S^3_r(K),[s])$ by counting intersections between $\widehat{\textit{HF}}(M)$ and $l^s_r$.
+In general this count is modified by any immersed annuli cobounded by the paired curves, but this is only possible if $r=0$ since $S^3 \setminus \nu K$ is Seifert-framed.
+As $0$-surgery cannot yield a reducible manifold, no immersed annuli appear.

+To incorportate the relative Maslov grading, we may compute grading differences between generators belonging to the same $\spinc$ structure using a formula from \cite{Han23a}.
 Suppose $x$ and $y$ are two intersections belonging to the same $[s] \in \text{Spin}^{c}(S^3_r(K))$, arising from intersections between $\widehat{\textit{HF}}(M)$ and $l^s_r$.
 Further, let $P$ be the bigon from $y$ to $x$ whose boundary consists of a (not necessarily smooth) path from $y$ to $x$ in $\widehat{\textit{HF}}(M)$, concatenated with a path from $x$ to $y$ in $l^s_r$.
-Defined this way, the boundary of $P$ is a closed path that is smooth apart from right corners at $x$ and $y$, and possibly one or more cusps.
-The following formula follows from the conversion of bordered invariants into immersed curves, keeping track of grading contributions from relevant Reeb chords \cite[Section 2.2]{HRW18}.
+Defined this way, the boundary of $P$ is a closed path that is smooth apart from right corners at $x$ and $y$, and possibly one or more cusps (possible when traversing grading arrows between components of $\widehat{\textit{HF}}(S^3 \setminus \nu K)$.
+The following formula follows from the conversion of bordered invariants into immersed curves, keeping track of grading contributions from relevant Reeb chords \cite[Section 2.2]{HRW22}.

 \begin{proposition} Suppose $x, y$, and $P$ are defined as above.
-Let $\text{Rot}(P)$ denote $\frac{1}{2\pi}$ times the total counterclockwise rotation along the smooth sections of $P$, let $\text{Wind}(P)$ denote the net winding number of $P$ around enclosed basepoints, and finally let $\text{Wght}(P)$ be the sum of weights (counted with sign) of all grading arrows traversed by $P$.
+Let $\text{Rot}(P)$ denote $\frac{1}{2\pi}$ times the total counterclockwise rotation along the smooth sections of $P$.
+Alternatively this is $\frac{1}{2\pi}(2\pi - a\frac{\pi}{2} - c\pi)$, where $a$ denotes the number of corners and $c$ the number of cusps traversed.
+Let $\text{Wind}(P)$ denote the net winding number of $P$ around enclosed basepoints, and finally let $\text{Wght}(P)$ be the sum of weights (counted with sign) of all grading arrows traversed by $P$.
 Then

 \end{proposition}

 If $l^s_r$ intersects a simple figure-eight component at height $n$, it generates a \textit{right intersection} $y^n$ and a \textit{left intersection} $x^n$.
 Figure \ref{fig:arroworientations} shows off the three types of bigons that will typically appear.
 The first type has $P$ connecting a right and left intersection of the same simple figure-eight.
 The bigon encloses a single basepoint with positive winding number, total counterclockwise rotation along smooth sections as $\pi$, and no contribution from traversed grading arrows.
 These traits imply $M(x^n)-M(y^n)=1$.
 The second and third types are the more interesting ones, and have the same winding number of enclosed basepoints, but the rotation and grading arrow contributions to $M(y^n)-M(a^s)$ initially appear to be different.
 We will see later that for these bigons, the $2\text{Wght}(P)-2\text{Rot}(P)$ component of the grading difference is the same.